rnreich/recursive-symmetric-adversarial-ensemble/README.md

 After making a prediction, don't save the weights and immediately reload the affected synapse.
 It's the same as having a one-step trainable copy of the synapse in memory.

+The network is forced to learn with high error rates because of what happens to it when it reaches a clipped 1.0 signal followed by a wrong prediction.
+But this only affects the predictions when the flags are turned on.

 --------------------------------------------------------------------------------

 **Usage (tuned version - indirect neural fitting): python3 run_with_labels.py**